-First aid coordinators (named in Appendix 1) are responsible for overseeing the arrangements for first aid within the academy.
-Their duties include ensuring:-
+First aid coordinators (named on First Aid Plan) are responsible for overseeing the arrangements for first aid within the academy.
+Their duties include ensuring: -

-- That first aid equipment is available at strategic points in the academy as identified in Appendix 1. - that the correct level of first aid equipment is maintained in each first aid box - Specific equipment e.g. science tech rooms eye rinses, are available where necessary - that a sufficient number of personnel are trained in first aid procedures - that first aid qualifications are, and remain, current (e.g. First Aid at Work Certificates are valid for 3 years) - undertake the annual medical needs/asthma audit
+- that first aid equipment is available at strategic points in the academy as identified in the First Aid Plan. - that the correct level of first aid equipment is maintained in each first aid box - specific equipment e.g., science tech rooms eye rinses, are available where necessary - that a sufficient number of personnel are trained in first aid procedures - that first aid qualifications are, and remain, current (e.g., First Aid at Work Certificates are valid for 3 years)

+• undertake the annual medical needs/asthma audit